imvu/imvujs/docs/module.md

 ## Custom dependencies

+**WARNING**: This approach to custom module loaders is deprecated.
+They break the module combiner tools, and we plan to replace them with registered loader plugins.

 Sometimes, you want to have a dependency on an asset (or resource) that is available asynchronously.
 Some example use cases would be to load an asset via XMLHttpRequest, or set up and initialize a web worker.

-If instead of being a string which is the relativ path to javascript, the dependency can be a function that takes two
+If instead of being a string which is the relative path to javascript, the dependency can be a function that takes two parameters:
-parameters:

 ```js
 /* customDependency.js */